ved-in/XeroDay-APISniffer/README.md

 This opens the launcher.
 From there:

+- Press `Enter` to launch the AI workflow directly OR,
+- Type `Manual` to open the numbered control center OR,
 - Type `help` to see how the workflow works
-- Type `Manual` to open the numbered control center
-- Press `Enter` to open the AI workflow directly

 Example requests: